Microfinance: A powerful way to create financial inclusion

-Micro Finance programs have given many of the world’s poorest people the opportunity to lift themselves out of poverty altogether.
+Microfinance programs have given many of the world’s poorest people the opportunity to lift themselves out of poverty.
 The increases in household income allow borrowers to provide greater quantities and more nutritious foods to their families, to educate their children and to improve their houses.

 An equally important part of microfinance is the recycling of funds.
 As loans are repaid, usually in six months to a year, they are re-loaned.
 This continual reinvestment multiplies the impact of each dollar loaned.

 Microfinance has a positive impact far beyond the individual client.
-The vast majority of the loans go to women because studies have shown that women are more likely to reinvest their earnings in the business and in their families.
-As families cross the poverty line and micro-businesses expand, their communities benefit.
+Most organizations loans go to women because studies have shown that women are more likely to reinvest their earnings in the business and in their families.
+As families cross the poverty line and micro-businesses expand, entire communities’ benefit.
 Jobs are created, knowledge is shared, civic participation increases, and women are recognized as valuable members of their families and communities.

 Microfinance and the South Pacific

 The South Pacific region has seen many failed attempts to start microfinance institutions by governments, commercial banks, churches, and volunteer-run organizations.
 There continue to be organizations trying to provide microcredit, but these efforts are on a small scale and characterized by inflexible solutions that do not address the needs of the customer.

 There are several recognized constraints to the development of microfinance service providers in the South Pacific:

 Most countries in the South Pacific have experienced poor macroeconomic performance over the past 10 years.
 Many obstacles have hindered economic effectiveness, including poor/ineffective government policies, lack of opportunities for economic diversification, small size of the economies, heavy reliance on agriculture, and frequent natural disasters.
 These present challenges to microfinance.